About Roberto Bigano Photographer

 Anna Longo about 7816, my latest exhibition

-This work on the a priori condition of photography makes Bigano an engineer involved with developing the technique for constructing images, but it also makes him a visionary able to model reality in order to give it a form as close as possible to the ideal one: a Bugatti car is transfigured into a sinuous line of light, a mannequin into a woman vibrating with feeling, armour into a mythical hero, and a plaster cast gallery into a single sensual sculpture.
+…this work makes Bigano an engineer involved with developing the technique for constructing images, but it also makes him a visionary able to model reality in order to give it a form as close as possible to the ideal one: a Bugatti car is transfigured into a sinuous line of light, a mannequin into a woman vibrating with feeling, armour into a mythical hero, and Canova’s plaster cast gallery into a single sensual sculpture.
 The power of transfiguration, the power of construction, the power of creativity united to technique but in the service of the ideal.

 Anna Longo is Professor of Philosophy Aesthetics at Université Paris 1 – Panthéon Sorbonne, and is specialized on speculative philosophy.
 She wrote several books, including: “Breaking the spell: speculative realism under discussion”, “Time without becoming”, “il divenire della conoscenza”.